stefan-hesse/test-repository/guide-source/GUIDE_README.md

 | Spanish | `Avatour User and Best Practices Guide - ES.md` | `avatour.com/user-guide-es` |
 | French | `Avatour User and Best Practices Guide - FR.md` | `avatour.com/user-guide-fr` |

-The language switcher (EN / IT / ES buttons) is built into the header of every HTML output — it is part of the built files and switches between the three standalone HTML pages.
+The language switcher (EN / IT / ES / FR buttons) is built into the header of every HTML output — it is part of the built files and switches between the four standalone HTML pages.

 ---